 To their credit, the publishers are reasonably upfront about their Article Processing Charges.
 The privilege of placing your work in their journal will only set you back 500 Indian Rupees, which is about 7€ (£5, $8, or a few thousand Greek Drachmas should things go south).
 This sets them apart from the worst of predatory journals, but does little to improve their academic standing.
 From the looks of it, the charges do not include a proofreading service.

-I have discussed this journal with Jeffrey Beall, who curates an authoritative index of predatory publishers (update: currently defunct), and he concurs with my assessment.
-You can now find LangLit in his list of standalone potential, possible or probable predatory journals.
+I have discussed this journal with Jeffrey Beall, who curates an authoritative index of predatory publishers, and he concurs with my assessment.
+You can now find LangLit in his list of standalone potential, possible or probable predatory journals. (update: Sadly, Beall’s list is currently defunct).

 You may think that there’s little harm done by submitting a unambitious paper you may have written to a journal that has a credible-sounding title and only charges a modest fee.
 If that is the case, I would encourage you to think twice.